Matteas-Eden/matteas-eden.github.io/README.md

 ### Deployment

 For automating the deployment of the website to GitHub pages, I created a workflow with GitHub actions that utilises *[Deploy To GitHub Pages](https://github.com/marketplace/actions/deploy-to-github-pages)*.
+Anytime there's an update to the `development` branch, the changes are reflected in the build on `master` and deployed instantly.

 ### Design

 There are a lot of website designs out there, but I wanted mine to feel unique - so I designed it from scratch, in Paint.NET.
+I felt it important to ensure that my website scaled with window size, so that it didn't matter whether it was being viewed in 720p or 4k - it would always look exactly the way I wanted it to.